Dynamical Properties of Safety Filters for Linear Systems and Affine Control Barrier Functions: Conclusions

 \section{Conclusions}

 We have studied the dynamical properties of CBF-based \textit{safety filters} for linear systems and affine constraints.
 We have derived conditions under which the closed-loop system has undesired equilibria, unbounded trajectories, or the origin is GES.
 Our results provide simple design conditions on the safety filter parameters to ensure that it induces desirable dynamical properties.
-Future work will study the case where $\tilde{\bA}$ has eigenvalues with zero real part of complex conjugate eigenvalues with positive real part, and extend the results to multiple affine constraints and nonlinear systems.
+Future work will study the dynamical behavior in the cases where the assumptions of Theorem~\ref{thm:global-exponential-stability} and Proposition~\ref{prop:unbounded-trajectories} are violated, and extend the results to multiple affine constraints and nonlinear systems.